bvbalakrishna105/Kubernetes-Zero-To-Hero/README.md

 1. Standalone systems
 2. Scaling
-3. Healing problem
+3. Healing
 4. Docker is not enterprise solution

-What is kuberneters cluster Architecture and each components ?
+What is kuberneters Cluster Architecture and each components ?

 K8s are broadly divided into two catogeries
 1. Control Plane (master/primary)
 2. Data Plane (slave/standy/secondary/worker/Node)

-In the the Data Plane
+In the Data Plane

 1. Pod
     Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

 2. Kubelet
     The kubelet is the primary "node agent" that runs on each node.
 It can register the node with the apiserver using one of: the hostname; a flag to override the hostname; or specific logic for a cloud provider.

     The kubelet works in terms of a PodSpec.
 A PodSpec is a YAML or JSON object that describes a pod.

 3. Kube-proxy
     The Kubernetes network proxy runs on each node.
 This reflects services as defined in the Kubernetes API on each node and can do simple TCP, UDP, and SCTP stream forwarding or round robin TCP, UDP, and SCTP forwarding across a set of backends.

 4. Container Runtime
     You need to install a container runtime into each node in the cluster so that Pods can run there

 In the Control plane

 1. Kube-api-server
     The Kubernetes API server validates and configures data for the api objects which include pods, services, replicationcontrollers, and others.
 The API Server services REST operations and provides the frontend to the cluster's shared state through which all other components interact.